DC 6515Respiratory System38 CFR § 4.97Last verified: APR 22, 2026

 A 0% rating requires: Detected by X-ray only.
 A 50% rating requires: Following radical surgery with chronic osteomyelitis, or; near constant sinusitis characterized by headaches, pain and tenderness of affected sinus, and purulent discharge or crusting after repeated surgeries.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Laryngitis, tuberculous, active or inactive qualify for TDIU (Total Disability Individual Unemployability)?
+Can Laryngitis, tuberculous, active or inactive qualify for TDIU?

-What evidence do I need to establish service connection for Laryngitis, tuberculous, active or inactive?
+What evidence supports a higher rating for Laryngitis, tuberculous, active or inactive?

-What is the C&P exam like for Laryngitis, tuberculous, active or inactive?
+What happens at the C&P exam for Laryngitis, tuberculous, active or inactive?

 Get a Personalized Rating Analysis